calizarr/PhenoPiSight/Installation_guide.md

       * [wireless-power.yml][] -- Sends the [interfaces][] file to the rPIs.
           * Change the `src:` to the absolute path of the `interfaces` file on your Ansible server.
       * [take-pictures.yml][] -- Sends command to the hosts to call `camera_single.py`.
+  * **Playbook-Ansible Bash Script**
+      * The [playbook-ansible.sh][] script needs two major things:
+          * If Ansible is installed via the package manager,
+              * Comment out line 2 of the script
+                  * `source /home/clizarraga/usr/local/ansible/hacking/env-setup`
+              * Uncomment line 3 of the script
+                  * `# ansible-playbook=/usr/bin/ansible-playbook`
+          * Otherwise, if you used the github installation mechanism:
+              * Replace `/home/clizarraga/usr/local/ansible/hacking/env-setup` with the `<path/to/ansible>/hacking/env-setup`
+          * The script uses a `logs` directory to store logs named by playbook and `year-month-date`.
+Make sure there is a logs directory in the path that the script is in.
+You can make one by running `mkdir logs` in the path to the bash script.

 [playbooks folder]: playbooks/